Prime Alliance Bank Business Savings Review 2023

 |No monthly maintenance fee||$25 transaction fee after limit|

 Prime Alliance Bank’s savings account offers some of the highest APY rates in the market.
 Because it lacks monthly fees and minimum balance requirements, it’s affordable to maintain.
-However, it does charge a steep $25 fee for transactions after the six-monthly limit and a $1.50 fee for non-MoneyPass ATM withdrawals.
+However, it does charge a steep $25 fee for transactions after the six-monthly limit.
 Prime Alliance Bank also only has one physical branch location, which makes it unsuitable for those needing in-person banking.
+Further, ATM access is also unavailable with no debit card issued to business savings accounts.

-For some businesses, Prime Alliance Bank’s lack of physical branches, strict transaction limits, and costly withdrawal fees may be a hindrance.
+For some businesses, Prime Alliance Bank’s lack of physical branches, strict transaction limits, wire fees, and costly withdrawal fees may be a hindrance.
 Here are three alternative options to consider:

-- Bluevine: Best for businesses wanting to earn competitive interest rates on their checking accounts.
-Prime Alliance Bank’s most competitive interest rates of 1.20%–1.55% are limited to savings accounts.
+- Bluevine* is optimal for businesses wanting to earn competitive interest rates on their checking accounts.
+Prime Alliance Bank’s most competitive interest rates are limited to savings accounts.
 Bluevine offers qualified checking accounts an APY of 2.0%